Liner Notes

 "Changing of the Guard" and "Missle's of October"

 Just a pair of instrumentals based on some great Oberheim and Yamaha CS80 sounds.
 The title may or may not have anything to do with anything.
 These are older compositions.
 I had fun with the guitars on these...
-There was a moment in October of 1962 where all but two or three of the nut jobs you see below were ready to launch a nuclear war citing "acceptable casualties".
+There was a moment in October of 1962 where all but two or three of the nut jobs you see below like Curtis LeMay were ready to launch a nuclear war citing "acceptable casualties".
+JFK and RFK saved the world from annihilation...

 "Seal of Deception"